dbmeads/reactivate/README.md

     required: ['name']
 });

-// This state will fail JSON Schema validation as `name` is not present. store.setState({});
+// Will fail JSON Schema validation as `name` is not present. store.setState({});

 ```